New Orleans Street Adventures - Rue Chartres

 Speaking of museums, when you hit Jackson Square, do yourself a favor and explore the exhibits in the Cabildo and The Presbytere, the two Louisiana State Museums that flank St. Louis Cathedral.
 The Cabildo, where the Louisiana Purchase was signed, is an awesome experience.
 Five American presidents have visited here.
 And the Mardi Gras exhibit at the Presbytere embodies the carnival spirit all year round.

-In case you were wondering, it’s more than okay to take a peek inside St. Louis Cathedral.
-Take sanctuary from the hustle and bustle outside and collect your thoughts before you continue on down the street to The Old Ursuline Convent, the oldest building in the Mississippi Valley.
+Do not miss the St. Louis Cathedral.
+It’s more than okay to take a peek inside.
+It is one of our most notable landmarks and the oldest cathedral in the United States that has been in continuous use.
+Check out its amazing history and take sanctuary from the hustle and bustle outside.
+Collect your thoughts before you continue on down the street to The Old Ursuline Convent, the oldest building in the Mississippi Valley.
 Here you’ll admire an original hand-crafted cypress staircase, religious artworks and a beautiful walled courtyard.
 Take a moment to reflect here and plan your next New Orleans adventure.